rajonali/2021-resume/yes (1).md

 # WORK & RELEVANT EXPERIENCE

-## Frontend React Developer (Remote)
+## Frontend React Developer Apprentice (Remote) (Unpaid)
 **Listed-B | Queens, NY****
  [November 2017]

--   Translated necessary requirements into responsive designs utilizing NextJS framework.
--   Administered operational role in maintaining technical content.
--   Worked as member of project team to collect and develop content.
--   Ensured high quality deliverables by following defined processes.
+-   Utilized NextJS + Redux to create an efficient server side rendered solution with state management.

+-   The startup is in its very early stages thus my role has been more than just development but also being involved with the designing process.
+This opportunity has given me an invaluable perspective on how a startup scales while being able to use industry standard technologies and collaborating with industry experienced developers.

 ## Coding Instructor
 **Futures Fund | Baton Rouge, LA****
  [November 2017]

--   Teaching and showing the leaders of tomorrow the amazing potential and opportunities found in web development.
-Conduct a classroom environment with 1-on-1 focus when needed.
+-   Teaching and showing the leaders of tomorrow the amazing potential and opportunities found in software and web development.
+Conduct a classroom environment with 1-on-1 tutoring.
 Simulate a collaborative environment with task management systems, communication through Slack, using basic VCS and GitHub, creating clone projects, and developing personal portfolios.

 ## Phone Repair Technician
 **Express Mobile Solutions | Baton Rouge, LA****